+School: School of Law Batch : 2020-25

+gram: BBA

-Sch ool: School of Batch : 2019-24 Law Pro gram: BBA LLI 8 Bra nch: Law Semester: VII 1 Course Code 2 Course Title Public International Law 3 Credits 4 4 Contact 3-1-2 Hours (L-T-P) Course Type Compulsory 5 Course 1.
-Introduce to the students the concepts of public international law and Objective their application.
-2. Understand different types of laws relating to relationships between states and their impact on residents.
-3. Acquire knowledge regarding public international law and be able to analyse it so as to find out the merits and demerits.
+Bra nch: Law Semester: VII

+1 Course Code

+2 Course Title Public International Law

+3 Credits 4

+4 Contact Hours (L-T-P) 3-1-2

+Course Type Compulsory

+5 Course Objective Introduce to the students the concepts of public international law and their application.
+Understand different types of laws relating to relationships between states and their impact on residents.
+Acquire knowledge regarding public international law and be able to analyse it so as to find out the merits and demerits.

 6 Course CO1:Identify the basic concepts in public international law.

 Outcomes CO2:Understand the basic doctrines and concepts of public international law.
 CO3: Applying conceptual understanding to describe and explain practical issues.
 CO4: Developing the ability to critically analyse laws and point out their merits and demerits.
 CO5: Critically discuss the limits and potentials of international law as a technique of public policy.

-7 Course The course aims to present a panorama of public international law, which Description covers principles and rules that govern the relations between States and the latter's interactions with other international actors.
-The course is designed to give students a global understanding of the rules governing international relations and, ultimately, provide them with practical skills in legal reasoning and arguing, research and writing on international issues.
-The course will start with an introduction to the international legal order, including a presentation of the specificities of international law as compared to domestic law.
+7 Course Description The course aims to present a panorama of public international law, which covers principles and rules that govern the relations between States and the latter's interactions with other international actors.
+The course is designed to give students a global understanding of the rules governing international relations and, ultimately, provide them with practical skills in legal reasoning and arguing, research and writing on international legal order, including a presentation of the specificities of international law as compared to domestic law.
 It will then focus on core areas of public international law which involve the following questions: Who are the actors in the international legal system and to whom does international law apply?
 How is international law created and where can it be found?
 What are the fundamental principles of public international law, besides the multitude of international rules, with a special focus on one of them, namely the prohibition of the use of force?
-Finally, in case of breaches of
+Finally, in case of breaches?